 A collaboration between Soroptimist International Damansara and Just Volunteers!
-Sponsored by Yayasan Azman Hashim.
+Sponsored by YTL Foundation.
 MALAYSIA

-A programme to provide educational support and help improve literacy and spoken English among disadvantaged local children living in orphanages and Myanmar refugee children in an informal refugee school.
-Our volunteers also act as mentors to these children as well as to young adults living in a special facility.
+A programme to provide educational support and help improve literacy and spoken English among disadvantaged local children (mainly living in children’s homes) and Myanmar refugee children in an informal refugee school.
+Our volunteers also act as mentors and role models to these children and young people.

 The aim of the programme is to increase the self-confidence and help raise the educational aspirations of all those we serve.

 In recent years volunteers have spent most of their time teaching the Myanmar refugee children.
 (These children have no access to formal schooling).
 Here we teach English, basic maths and other subjects, following a basic curriculum.